alex4k/quote-processor/README.md

-# quote-processor
+# Quote-Processor
 Java REST microservice sample.
 It contains the logic to work with "Quote" objects at the backend side and provides REST API for the following:
 - create/view users
 - create/view/remove quotes, getting top, worst and rando quotes
 - vote for quotes by users
-- simple analysis for the vouting process in time
+- simple analysis for the voting process in time

 - [Building](#building)
 - [Public HTTP API](#http-api)

 ## Building

-Note: I have verified the applicaion on my Linux workstation with Ubuntu 22.04 and Java 17.
+Note: I have verified the application on my Linux workstation with Ubuntu 22.04 and Java 17.

 ### Linux
 - [Java 17](https://adoptium.net/temurin/releases/?os=linux&version=17), installation instructions for latest version included in the link.
 Java 17 is the minimum version.